kwame-mintah/digitalocean-static-app/README.md

-# DigitalOcean Static App
+# DigitalOcean Static Site App

-This repository contains the files needed to serve a static app and deploy via DigitalOcean [App Platform](https://docs.digitalocean.com/products/app-platform/).
-However, the main objective is to use Terraform to deploy the App using my repository [terraform-digitalocean](https://github.com/kwame-mintah/terraform-digitalocean).
+This repository contains the files needed to serve a static app and deploy via [DigitalOcean App Platform](https://docs.digitalocean.com/products/app-platform/).
+The main objective of this project is to use Terraform to deploy the static site via my repository [terraform-digitalocean](https://github.com/kwame-mintah/terraform-digitalocean).

 ## Development

 ### Dependencies

 - DigitalOcean account
 - pre-commit